JaxonWright/cis357/README.md

 ### Homework 4
 An extension of Homework 2; introduction of delegate / protocol and segues to implement a settings page
+### Homework 5
+An extension of Homework 3; introduction of Intents to implement a settings page